design-first/system-designer/README.md

 #### Run your application

 You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module.
+You can also push your application on your Github repository with System Designer.

 Because you have defined a model for your application, a [Dynamic Type Check](https://en.wikipedia.org/wiki/Type_system#DYNAMIC) is done on every action of your application.
 All warnings are send and shown in System Designer.